selimsevencan/catalog/README.md

 # About the project

 I used React for the project.
-Even though I know Redux, I felt that it would not be very useful in this project.

 I've created this app with create-react-app command.